Thomasdezeeuw/heph/examples/README.md

 The code can be found in `1_hello_world.rs` and run with `cargo run --example 1_hello_world`, and it should print "Hello World".

+## Echo server

+The next actor will be a bit more complex; an echo server written using TCP.

+The code can be found in `2_tcp_server.rs` and run with `cargo run --example 2_tcp_server`, running something like `echo "Hello world" | nc -v localhost 8080` should then echo back (print) "Hello world".